-Construction of the initial on-site phase (62 units) of the Waterman Gardens revitalization project (the second RAD conversion project) broke ground in May 2016 and was completed and occupied as of September, 2017.
+Construction of the initial on-site phase (62 units) of the Waterman Gardens revitalization project (the second RAD conversion project) broke ground in May 2016 and was completed and occupied as of September 2017.
 The new community, now called Arrowhead Grove, will eventually include over 400 mixed-income housing units as well as commercial/community facilities intended to provide employment and training opportunities supporting HACSB's MTW initiatives.
-Housing affordability remains the primary focus for the development as well as revitalization of the broader neighborhood, as evidenced by the initial RAD application which supported the development of the 75-unit Valencia Vista (aka Val9) Apartments on an adjacent site (completed and occupied in 2016).
+Housing affordability remains the primary focus for the development as well as revitalization of the broader neighborhood, as evidenced by the initial RAD application which supported the development of the 75-unit Valencia Vista (AKA Val-9) Apartments on an adjacent site (completed and occupied in 2016).
 HACSB and its developer partner have planned a mix of RAD and project-based voucher units with substantial funding secured through Low Income Housing Tax Credits.
 The existing 252 ACC units are being replaced on a one-for-one basis (transitioned to RAD project-based vouchers) over the course of the multiple-phase redevelopment.
 The second on-site phase (184 units) received allocations of low income housing tax credits and tax exempt bonds along with a \$20 million dollar infusion of state of California Affordable Housing and Sustainable Communities (AHSC) program funds by the end of 2018.
 The very complex financial transaction enabling construction to commence closed on September 30, 2019.
 It included the RAD closing, HACSB's issuance of \$55 million in tax exempt bonds, a tax credit closing funding nearly \$15 million in equity, and approximately \$10 million in state and local funding to bring construction sources to approximately \$80 million.
-This funding enabled construction to start in October-2019 for the final phase of the RAD conversion project at Waterman Gardens.
-A phased occupancy of units commences in May, 2021 and overall construction is expected to be completed in the Fall.
+This funding enabled construction to start in October 2019 for the final phase of the RAD conversion project at Waterman Gardens.
+A phased occupancy of units commenced in May 2021 and overall construction was completed in August 2021 with full occupancy achieved by November 2021.

-In 2021 we are continuing pre-development work (finalizing preparation of construction documents), for the second phase of construction (104 family rental units) at the Redlands-Lugonia site (AMP 150, sites 01, 8, & 9), with an eye on commencing construction by the end of the year.
+In 2022 we are continuing pre-construction work (finalizing preparation of the site for construction and securing building permits and financing documents), for the second phase of construction (104 family rental units) at the Redlands-Lugonia site (AMP 150, sites 01, 8, & 9), with an eye on commencing construction by the third quarter of 2022.

-FY 2021:
+FY 2022: